 After a decision is made, student services will contact applicants by email to inform them of the decision and to schedule a time to discuss the decision and any next steps.
 The ACSSS is also notified of the final admission decision and completes the formal process for UW–Madison admissions.

-The curriculum is 9 credits from the following courses, which must be taken in order.
-Students must complete all courses with a minimum GPA of 2.00 in each class in order to continue to the next class.
+The curriculum is 9 credits of the following courses, which must be taken in order.
+Students must complete all courses with a cumulative GPA of 3.0 to be awarded the certificate.

 |E P D 630||Engine Design III||3|